tibetan-nlp/annodoc/index.md

 ### Intransitive predicates

-The argument of an intransitive predicate is marked `nsubj`.
-However, for clarity, this argument can be additionally specified with a feature and marked `nsubj:intrans` to communicate that it is the subject of an intransitive verb.
+The sole argument of an intransitive predicate is marked `nsubj`.
+However, for clarity, this argument can additionally specified as `nsubj:intrans` to convey that it is the subject of an intransitive verb.

 ### Missing arguments

 In Tibetan, verbal arguments are often inferred from the context or from previous discourse.
 In the following example, the verb is linked to its object and its indirect object, but there is no overt subject.
-Provided that the arguments that do appear are annotated as `obj` and `iobj`, then it is not necessary to insert a zero element for the missing `nsubj`.
-It is understood that three-place predicates must have an `nsubj` argument - therefore, a verb with an `obj` and `iobj` must have a missing subject.

 ~~~ ann
 ཡི་གེ་དེ་བླ་མ་ལ་ཕུལ།